MicrosoftDocs/common-data-model-and-service/common-data-model/faq.md

 The Common Data Model (CDM) comprises a standardized metadata system and data schemas that help applications and services interoperate and help you get more value from your data.
 The CDM simplifies data integration and application-development scenarios, allowing independent development while maintaining shared meaning of data.<br>[More information](index.md)

-### How does this relate to the Open Data Initiative
+### How does the CDM relate to the Open Data Initiative

 The Open Data Initiative, announced in September 2018 at Ignite, is a vision that was jointly developed by Adobe, Microsoft, and SAP.
 The Common Data Model, including the CDM metadata format and standard entities, will continue to evolve and directly accrue value toward the Open Data Initiative.<br>[More information](https://aka.ms/opendatainitiative)